 Written by Dr. Alyssa Dweck, MS, MD, FACOG, Chief Medical Officer

-Always urinate before and after sex, especially if you are prone to UTIs.
+Always urinate before and after sex, especially if you are already prone to UTIs.
 The urinary stream can mechanically cleanse bacteria from the urethral opening, minimizing infection risk.

 Consider a concentrated cranberry supplement if you have had recurrent infections.
-Proanthocyanidins or PAC, a component found in cranberries, is theorized to make the bladder more slippery to E. Coli, a common UTI causing bacteria.
-Hydrate well and urinate regularly.
-Holding the urine in for a prolonged duration might increase the risk of infection for some.
-Get out of wet workout gear or bathing suits in a timely manner.
+Proanthocyanins or PAC, a component found in cranberries, is theorized to make the bladder more slippery to E. Coli, a common UTI causing bacteria.
+Incorporating a probiotic supplement might also help.
+Some studies have shown that using probiotics to balance the vaginal microbiome may help to prevent the reoccurrence of some genitourinary infections; but more research is needed.1

+Supplements aside, be sure to hydrate well and urinate regularly.
+Holding the urine in for a prolonged duration might increase the risk of infection.
+Get out of wet workout gear or bathing suits in a timely manner too.
 Bacteria love to proliferate in moist, dark environments.

 Remember, vaginal changes due to menopause can be chronic and progressive if not managed proactively, and UTIs are most definitely related.
 The good news?
 In most cases they are preventable with simple measures!